Introduction to LaMa

 Additionally, for HMMs we often need to constrain the domains of

-in the code).
-For example we use the log-link for
+functions (denoted by par in the code).
+For example we use

-parameters that need to be strictly positive and the multinomial
+the log-link for parameters that need to be strictly positive and the

-logistic link for the transition probability matrix.
-While the former
+multinomial logistic link for the transition probability matrix.
+While

-can easily be coded by hand, the latter is implemented in the functions
+the former can easily be coded by hand, the latter is implemented in the

 For efficiency, it is also advisable to evaluate the state-dependent